2022 U18 Women's Worlds: Game schedule, how to watch, results and scores

 For fans interested in attending U18 Worlds in-person, tickets for the tournament can be purchased via these links: LaBahn Arena Tickets | Bob Suter’s Capitol Ice Arena Tickets

-2022 U18 Women’s Hockey World Championship – Tournament Schedule, Results and Scores:
+2022 U18 Women’s Hockey World Championship – Group Play Results and Scores:

 Monday, June 6: